77th Weapons Squadron: Cold War

-Reactivated as a Strategic Air Command B-29 Superfortress squadron in 1946, being trained in the midwest then reassigned to Alaska in late 1946.
-Mission changed from strategic bombardment training to strategic reconnaissance and mapping; engaging in very long range reconnaissance missions in the Bering Straits; North Pacific coast and Arctic Ocean coastline of the Soviet Union.
-Squadron performed charting and other mapping missions, most likely including ferret and ELINT missions, possibly overflying Soviet airspace.
+The 77th was reactivated as a Strategic Air Command Boeing B-29 Superfortress squadron in 1946, based in the Midwest for training before being moved to Alaska in late 1946.
+The mission changed from strategic bombardment training to strategic reconnaissance and mapping, involving long range reconnaissance missions above the Bering Strait, North Pacific coast and the Arctic Ocean coastline of the Soviet Union.
+The squadron performed charting and other mapping missions, likely including ferret and ELINT missions.

-Squadron returned to the Continental United States in 1947, being equipped with B-36 Peacemaker strategic bombers, both in the bomber and strategic reconnaissance versions.
-Undertook strategic bombardment training missions on a global scale, including strategic reconnaissance missions with the RB-36s until the phaseout of the B-36 from SAC in 1957.
+The squadron returned to the Continental United States in 1947, being equipped with Convair B-36 Peacemaker strategic bombers, both in the bomber and strategic reconnaissance versions.
+It undertook strategic bombardment training missions on a global scale, including strategic reconnaissance missions with the RB-36s until the phaseout of the B-36 from the Strategic Air Command in 1957.

-Re-equipped with B-52D Stratofortresses and stood nuclear alert and conducted global strategic bombardment training missions until 1966.
-Began rotational deployments to Andersen AFB, Guam where squadron began flying conventional strategic bombardment Arc Light missions over Indochina (1966–1970).
-Converted to B-52G in 1971 and returned to nuclear alert status; upgrading to B-52H in 1977.
-Received first production B-1B Lancers in 1985 and maintained nuclear alert until taken off alert after the end of the Cold War in 1991.
-Performed strategic bombardment training until inactivated in 1997 as part of the drawdown of the USAF.
+The 77th was re-equipped with Boeing B-52D Stratofortresses and stood nuclear alert and conducted global strategic bombardment training missions until 1966, when it began rotational deployments to Andersen Air Force Base, Guam, flying conventional strategic bombardment Operation Arc Light missions over Indochina (1966–1970).
+Converting to B-52G in 1971, the squadron returned to nuclear alert status, upgrading to B-52H in 1977.
+In 1985, it received the first production Rockwell B-1B Lancers and maintained nuclear alert until the end of the Cold War in 1991.
+Strategic bombardment training continued until 1997, when the squadron was inactivated as part of the draw down of the USAF.

 Modern era

-Organization organized as the USAF Weapons School B-1 Division on 28 August 1992 at Nellis Air Force Base, Nevada.
-Replaced by the 77th Weapons Squadron in 2003.
-It provides training to B-1 aircrews at Dyess.
+The organization was established as the USAF Weapons School B-1 Division on 28 August 1992 at Nellis Air Force Base, Nevada.
+It was redesignated 77th Weapons Squadron in 2003.
+It provides training to B-1 aircrews at Dyess Air Force Base in Texas.